WoTTsecurity/wott-io/documentation/getting-started.md

 ```

 Your node will now be registered and viewable on the WoTT Dashboard where you can now see the relative trust scores of your services.
-You can view device-specific information and change it.
+You can view node-specific information and change it.
 Select one and add some appropriate tags to differentiate it from your other nodes (this is relevant for credential management).

 Here's an example of what a Raspberry Pi with its WoTT meta tags(automatically assigned based on hardware) and user-added tags might look like on the Dashboard.